gytcrt/randomwalk/content/posts/AI-challenge-after-stack-overflow-died/index.md

 A new product similar to Stack Overflow but tailored to the AI era with better user experience might emerge to bridge the gaps – developers can ask questions at a centralized place and LLM providers can access difficult coding questions on it.

 I look forward to seeing a product like this emerging soon.
 If not, maybe I should build it myself🤔.

+## Conclusion

+Quality data are the foundation of LLMs, and they are as important as innovative model architecture like [Transformer](https://research.google/blog/transformer-a-novel-neural-network-architecture-for-language-understanding/) and computing resources like Nvidia chips.
+As traditional Q&A forums like Stack Overflow die down and developers change their work flow, LLM providers need to continue inventing new ways to address new problems in programming.
+This article discussed a few approaches, and I believe more approaches will come.

 ## Reference